Bal-tec™ Home Flaw Evaluation with Small Spherical Probes

 Our crack test probe is available for an investment of $487.

-A “Ball Probe” and a “Crack-Test Specimen" block make excellent training tools to educate unqualified personnel in the flaw testing procedure.
-A ball probe and at least two different crack-sizes in the “Flaw-Test Specimen" Blocks are used to teach a new inspector the proper use of the “Ball Probe” as a flaw evaluation device.
+A “Ball Probe” and a “Crack-Test Block" make excellent training tools to educate unqualified personnel in the flaw testing procedure.
+A ball probe and at least two different crack-sizes in the “Flaw-Test Block" are used to teach a new inspector the proper use of the “Ball Probe” as a flaw evaluation device.

-A “Ball Probe” and at least two “Flaw-Test Specimen" calibration blocks that have a piece of tape covering the crack identification-marking makes for an excellent final test in flaw evaluation, to qualify inspection personnel.
+A “Ball Probe” and at least two “Crack-Test Block" calibration blocks that have a piece of tape covering the crack identification-marking makes for an excellent final test in flaw evaluation, to qualify inspection personnel.